 How to Consume Clove

 The most common use of cloves is as a culinary seasoning, adding a strong and flavorful aroma to many popular ethnic dishes.
 Asian, African, and Middle Eastern cuisines all make use of the spice in traditional cooking, where it is frequently combined with cinnamon, vanilla, or basil.
-However, in order to reap the health benefits of this aromatic herb it is better to consume it in medicinal preparations and supplemental forms.
+However, in order to reap clove benefits it is better to consume it in medicinal preparations and supplemental forms.

 Natural Forms